Meta Robots Tag & X-Robots-Tag Explained

 Content Attribute

-The “content” attribute contains instructions for the crawler.
+The “content” attribute contains instructions for the crawler, such as:

 content="instruction"